tempdata73/tic-tac-toe/data/README.md

 partially learned.

-Nevertheless, I haven't had any misclassifications error while playing tic-tac-toe.
+Nevertheless, I haven't had any misclassifications errors while playing tic-tac-toe.
 Needless to say that these problems will be addressed in the future just to make sure this project runs seamlessly.